massdriver-cloud/docs/docs/applications/02-getting-started.md

 The following would set the `LOG_LEVEL` in your application based on the value a users selects from the `log_level` dropdown.

-The `.params` prefix tells massdriver where to pull the value from.
+The `.params` prefix tells Massdriver where to pull the value from.
 The field names can be any complex expression with JQ as we'll see in the next example.

 ```yaml title="Simple param-based environment variable"
 app: